lmakoti/lmakoti/README.md

 **Updated published data works**

-1. International Day of Education (24th January 2022) - https://github.com/lmakoti/SDG4-Education, An overview of education in the SADC region
+1. International Day of Education ,24 January 2022 - <a href="https://github.com/lmakoti/SDG4-Education">View Dashboard</a>, An overview of education in the SADC region
-2. ...
-Loading
+2. International Day of Women and Girls in Science, 11 February 2022 - <a href="https://github.com/lmakoti/SDG5-Gender-Equality/">View Dashboard</a> , An overview of education in the SADC region

 ## Curriculum Vitae